SimonSlominski/NY_Pets/README.md

 Note: 127.0.0.1 means ‘home’, i.e. this computer. :5000 means ‘port 5000’, which is the port the web server is running on.

 ### STEP 5 - Docer

+You can run app via Docker.
+Just follow the next steps:

+** 5.1 Build the docker image **

+$ docker build -t flask-ny-app:latest .

+** 5.2 Run the docker container **

+Run the docker container from a created image by:

+$ docker run -d -p 5000:5000 flask-ny-app

+Once again, open your web browser and enter the URL http://127.0.0.1:5000/api/v1/city